-In cardiac emergencies involving children, the use of Automated External Defibrillators (AEDs) plays a vital role in saving lives.
+In cardiac emergencies involving children, using Automated External Defibrillators (AEDs) plays a vital role in saving lives.
 This article explores the importance of AEDs in pediatric cases, providing guidelines, energy level considerations, and highlighting potential complications.
 Understanding the appropriate use of AEDs on children ensures prompt and effective treatment, ultimately improving outcomes during critical situations.

+AED stands for Automated External Defibrillator.
+It is a portable device that delivers an electric shock to the heart in cases of sudden cardiac arrest, helping to restore the heart's normal rhythm.
 When using an AED on children, it is important to follow a few specific steps to ensure that the device is used safely and effectively.
-Here are the steps involved in using an AED on an a child experiencing cardiac arrest:
+Here are the steps involved in using an AED on a child experiencing cardiac arrest:

 Most Automated External Defibrillators will turn on automatically when they are opened.
 If the AED does not turn on, turn it on manually.

 Before attaching the child pads, it is important to remove any clothing, jewelry, and medication patches that may be on the chest of the infant or child.
 This will ensure that there is no interference with the pads and they can make full contact with the skin.
-It's also important to wipe the chest dry if wet.
+Ensure the child's chest is dry by wiping away any moisture before pad application.

 If a pediatric-specific AED is available, it should be used for children, as it will be equipped with pediatric-sized pads and deliver appropriate energy levels specifically calibrated for pediatric patients.
 However, if only an adult AED is available, it can still be used in an emergency situation with the modified pad placement technique.